 - Research, development, and manufacturing activities must take place in Nova Scotia.

-- Be an established operator for at least one year.
+- Applicant must be an established operator for at least one year.

-- Have the business knowledge and experience to develop, introduce, and deliver a new product into the general market (includes: initial introduction of the product through its mass production and adoption; taking into account the production, distribution, marketing, sales and customer support required to achieve success).
+- Applicant must have the business knowledge and experience to develop, introduce, and deliver a new product into the general market (includes: initial introduction of the product through its mass production and adoption; taking into account the production, distribution, marketing, sales and customer support required to achieve success).

-- Ability to finance the commercialization phase of the project.
+- Applicant must have the ability to finance the commercialization phase of the project.

 Interested companies must fill out the on-line form by December 31, 2020 (deadline extended).
 Click here to apply

-Proposals that meet all mandatory evaluation requirements will be evaluated and scored in accordance with point-rated evaluation criteria.
-Candidates selected to proceed to the next stage may be asked to submit a full-scope project proposal, and may be selected to meet with the selection committee.
+Proposals that meet all mandatory evaluation requirements will be evaluated and scored in accordance with point-rated evaluation criteria by January 25th